Empirical bias-reducing adjustments to estimating functions

 Table~\ref{br_characteristics} classifies prominent bias-reduction methods according to various criteria relating to their applicability and operation.
-Given the size of the literature on bias-reduction methods, we only cite key works that defined or greatly impacted the area.

-Bias-reduction methods like the adjusted scores functions approach in \citet{firth:1993}, indirect inference in \citet{gourieroux:1993}, and iterated bootstrap in \citet{kuk:1995} and \citet{guerrier+dupuis-lozeron+etal:2019}, assume that the model can be fully and correctly specified, in the sense that $G$ results from the assumed model for specific parameter values.
+Given the size of the literature on bias-reduction methods, we only cite key works that shaped or greatly impacted the area.
+Bias-reduction methods like vanilla asymptotic bias correction \citep{efron:1975}, the adjusted scores functions approach in \citet{firth:1993}, indirect inference in \citet{gourieroux:1993}, and iterated bootstrap in \citet{kuk:1995} and \citet{guerrier+dupuis-lozeron+etal:2019}, and the refinements of the indirect inference principle in \citet{mackinnon+smith:1998} assume that the model can be fully and correctly specified, in the sense that $G$ results from the assumed model for specific parameter values.
 That assumption allows to either have access to log-likelihood derivatives and expectations of products of those or to simulate from the model.
-In contrast, bias-reduction methods, like asymptotic bias correction \citep{efron:1975}, bootstrap \citep{efron+tibshirani:1993, hall+martin:1988}, and jackknife \citep{quenouille:1956, efron:1982} can also apply to at least partially-specified models.
-In this way, they provide the means for improving estimation in involved modelling settings, where researchers have, historically, resorted to surrogate inference functions in an attempt to either limit the number of hard-to-justify modelling assumptions or because the full likelihood function is impractical or cumbersome to compute or construct; see, for example, \citet{wedderburn:1974} for quasi likelihoods, \citet{liang+zeger:1986} for generalized estimating equations, and \citet{lindsay:1988} and \citet{varin+reid+firth:2011} for composite likelihood methods.
+In contrast, bias-reduction methods, like jackknife \citep{quenouille:1956, efron:1982} and bootstrap \citep{efron+tibshirani:1993, hall+martin:1988} can also apply to at least partially-specified models; see, also, \citet{newey+smith:2004} for an asymptotic bias-correction method for partially-specified models with independent and identically distributed random variables that applies also to over-identified problems.
+Such bias reduction methods can improve estimation in involved modelling settings, where typically surrogate inference functions are used in an attempt to either limit the number of hard-to-justify modelling assumptions or because the full likelihood function is impractical or cumbersome to compute; see, for example, \citet{wedderburn:1974} for quasi-likelihood methods, \citet{liang+zeger:1986} for generalized estimating equations, and \citet{lindsay:1988} and \citet{varin+reid+firth:2011} for composite likelihood methods.